 - Hold for one month and repeat (or continue being long the same instrument).

-Is this strategy likely to perform just as good in the future?
+Is this strategy likely to perform just as well in the future?
 I don’t know.
-Interest rates have been going down, and is now close to zero.
-But the beauty of this strategy is that is has performed well both during the financial crisis in 2008/09 and currently in 2020 during Covid-19 (at least so far).
+Interest rates have been going down and are now close to zero.
+But the beauty of this strategy is that it has performed well both during the financial crisis in 2008/09 and currently in 2020 during Covid-19 (at least so far).

 If you invested 100 000 in June 2003 and reinvested all profits in the next trade (compounding) the chart looks like this in Amibroker: